-Figure 1: Overview of internship activities and process.
-1
+Figure 1: Overview of internsip activities and process.

-1 Only Logistics and IPO have an interim reflection report.
+$^{\rm 1}$ \ Only Logistics and IPO have an interion reflection report

-For logistics a go from the internship coordinator, to state that the requirements under 3.4 have been met, is needed to be able to start the internship.
+For internships in Logistics, a GO from the internship coordinator to state that the requirements under 3.4 have been met is necessary to be able to start the internship.